 Ultimately, there’s just no other way to say it: If you do not have a properly drafted plan in place that clearly identifies your plans regarding death and incapacity, now is the time to do so.
 The first wave of this virus was a warning.
 With the anticipated numbers for this second major wave, as we have now entered winter months and flu season, you cannot afford to procrastinate.
 Please schedule some time to meet with your estate planning attorney asap to ensure that your documents — a last will and testament (maybe a trust), durable power of attorney, patient advocate designation, and related items — are up to date and that they reflect your current wishes.
 It’s now as serious as ever to be diligent about this matter.
 An estate attorney can assist you with revising any plans you already have in place.
 Please contact our office at TGQ Law for direction.

-Our hearts go our friend, family members and other families that have been affected by COVID-19.
+Our hearts go out to our friends, family members and other families that have been affected by COVID-19.